mssjo/form-utils/README.md

 ```
 and you're good to go: FORM will show up under the "scientific"
 language category in any editor/IDE that uses Katepart as the
 underlying text editor.
-This won't automatically make the editor
+This will also make the editor automatically
-recognise .frm and .prc files as FORM, but you can do that yourself
+recognise `.frm` and `.prc` files as FORM files, as well as `.hf`,
-if you wish.
-(FORM doesn't even specify the extension used for header
+which is one possible convention for FORM header files (FORM doesn't
-files, but I follow the convention .hf to avoid confusion with regular
+specify the extension for these, but `.hf` makes for easier distinction
-C/C++ header files.)
+from C header files).

 ## Multibrackets
 FORM's bracket command is great for increasing the readability of the